infor-design/enterprise-wc/src/ids-tabs/README.md

 ## Use Cases

-- When you need to add a series of navigable headers and vertical space is a priority.
+- Used when need information to be highly scannable and to simplify navigation.
+- Used when a page needs a more organized structure.

 ## Features (With Code Examples)